mendix/docs/content/studio/microflows-how-to-merge-and-change-object.md

 To start this tutorial, make sure you have completed the following prerequisites:

-* Create the microflow with the exclusive split: [Configure an Exclusive Split Step 1: Build the Domain Model & Configure a Microflow](microflows-how-to-configure-exclsplit-p1)
+* Create the microflow with the decision: [Configure a Decision Split Step 1: Build the Domain Model & Configure a Microflow](microflows-how-to-configure-decision-p1)

 ## 3 Creating a Merge